tcolar/album/Readme.md

 #API features
 - API's to retrieve albums & pics -> + to embed in other site ?
 - API's to modify data ?
+- Ability to do image ops in memory ad then stream them straight ?
+(No disk)

 #Other features
 - Stats (# of views) for images ?